 Dorset & Wiltshire Fire and Rescue Service (DWFRS) is committed to making a real difference to the lives of people in Dorset and Wiltshire.
 Getting to know our local communities is a very important part of our service delivery, by knowing and understanding our communities we can better tailor our services to meet their needs.
 Therefore, we invest our time and effort ensuing that we create opportunities for all members of our communities to engage with us.
 Below are just some of the initiatives we hold to get to know our communities:

-- open days at our fire stations
+- Station open days

-- attendance at community events
+- Attendance at community events

-- our community volunteering scheme
+- Our community volunteering scheme

 All of these activities are an integral part of the prevention work that happens across the Service to protect our communities, it is the principle method of driving down deaths and injuries from fires within the home.